Industry Guides13 min read28 April 2026

 • Verify safe work procedures exist for all high-risk activities

-• Check training records — do all workers have documented evidence of required safety training?
+• Check training records — does every worker have documented evidence of required training?

 • Collect all equipment maintenance and servicing records